 4. Attachments

-This requires a little foresight on your end, as attachments are any extra tools or extensions you hook up to your skid steer to perform a particular task.
-Attachments are a cost-effective alternative to buying or renting additional single-use machinery, allowing you to execute a range of applications from the convenience of your skid steer cab.
+This requires a little foresight, as attachments are any extra tools or extensions you hook up to your skid steer to perform a particular task.
+Attachments are a cost-effective alternative to buying or renting additional single-use machinery, allowing you to execute various applications from the convenience of your skid steer cab.

 However, it’s important to note that skid steer attachments need specific amounts of power, which only select machines can generate through their hydraulic flows.